KaskaS-O/todo-app/README.md

 ### Useful resources

 - [Boder with gradient and radius on dev.to](https://dev.to/afif/border-with-gradient-and-radius-387f) - This helped me to handle CSS border-image property and adjust it to create rounded border with linear gradient as background.

+- [Beautiful and Accessible Drag and Drop with react-beautiful-dnd](beautiful-and-accessible-drag-and-drop-with-react-beautiful-dnd) - A very useful course of using beautiful-react-dnd library.
+Presents the basics of lib usage and main features.

 ## Author